Question

 Example

-If your current estimate is 24% and the healthy reference band for your sex and age is a little lower, the page helps you see whether your next goal is to reduce, maintain, or simply track the trend.
+If your current estimate is 24% and the healthy reference band for your sex and age is a little lower, the page helps you see whether your next goal is fat loss, maintenance, muscle gain, or simply better tracking consistency.

 Interpretation